-Religious texts are those sacred and central to the teachings of almost nay given religion.
-They are significant as these texts convey spiritual truth, establish connection with the divine, foster communal identity, and provide the promotion of mystical experiences and spiritual practices.
+Religious texts are those sacred and central to the teachings of almost every given religion.
+They are significant as these texts convey spiritual truth, establish a connection with the divine, foster communal identity, and provide the promotion of mystical experiences and spiritual practices.

 Significant Religious Texts of Major Religions

-These are two distinct texts of the Baha’i faith written by Baha’u’llah, the founder of the Baha’i faith.
+These are two distinct texts of the Bahá’i faith written that were by Baha’u’llah, the founder of the Bahá’i faith.
 The Seven Valleys, written in the year 1860 in Baghdad, explains the journey of the soul through seven stages of life that focus on finding the right path.
-The Four Valleys, written in the year 1857 in Baghdad states qualities of the mystical wayfarers as the observance of laws of religion, journey to God by using logic and reason, with love of God and journey through reason, obedience and inspiration.
+The Four Valleys, written in the year 1857 in Baghdad, states qualities of the mystical wayfarers as the observance of laws of religion, journey to God by using logic and reason, with love of God and journey through reason, obedience and inspiration.

-It was written around 1st century BCE, and authoritative mainly in the Theravada Buddhism.
+The Tipitaka was written around 1st century BCE, and is authoritative mainly in the Theravada Buddhism.
 Their focus is on the dress code, certain dietary rules to be followed, and the teachings of the Buddha.

-The Bible is considered divine inspiration that records the relationship between God and the Humans.
-The sacred text dates back to 4th Century from when copies have been preserved in the Vatican Library, and includes the holy writing related to Jesus and is regarded as the inerrant word of the God.
+The Bible is considered a divine inspiration that records the relationship between God and humankind.
+The sacred text dates back to 4th Century from when copies have been preserved in the Vatican Library, and includes the holy writing related to Jesus.
+It is regarded by Christians as the inerrant word of the God.

 The Vedas in their written form were compiled around 4,000 to 6,000 years ago.
 It includes the original texts known as Mantra and the commentary portion as Brahmana.
 It includes four Vedas with teachings, like the procedures of wedding in the Rig Veda, sacrificial rites in the Yajur Veda, chanting of songs of praise in the Sam Veda, and philosophical and political issues are a part of the Atharva Veda.
 The Upanishads, also known as Vedanta, are considered as ends of Vedas, and are spiritual contemplation of the same.

-The Quran regarded as the word of God that is revealed to Muhammad, and the Hadiths contains the saying of the Muhammad and his followers, as this is a kind of narrative.
+The Quran in Islam is regarded as the word of God that is revealed to Muhammad, and the Hadiths contains the saying of the Muhammad and his followers, as this is a kind of narrative.
 These are authoritative texts in Islam.

-They are based on the tirthankara, which is itself related to the body of doctrines that come through the authoritative teachers.
+The Agamas are based on the tirthankara, which is itself related to the body of doctrines that come through authoritative teachers.
 These are fixed truths and a tradition without any discernible origin.

 The Tanakh is a collection of Jewish texts, and some of its source material serves as the basis for the Christian Bible's Old Testament.
 Many of the same divine teachings from the Bible are recorded in it.
 In the Talmud, rabbinic teachings are described which tell about the meaning of work and the prohibition of different types of work.

-The text, first translated into English in the year 1882 and first written in Japanese, is a record in the Shinto religion which explains in regards to the customs, ceremonies, and magical practices followed in Japan by Shintos.
+This text, first translated into English in the year 1882 and first written in Japanese, is a record in the Shinto religion which explains the customs, ceremonies, and magical practices followed in Japan by Shintos.

 It is a Chinese philosophical text, authored by Laozi in the 6th Century B.C.E.
 The Dao De Jing denotes many of the most important philosophical teachings of the religion in 81 chapters.